-Wedge Brewing Company: a neighborhood brewery with 2 locations in the River Arts District.
+Wedge Brewing Company: A neighborhood brewery with 2 locations in the River Arts District.
 Both locations have distinctive environments.
 Wedge at Wedge Studios has an excellent outdoor gathering area with a covered patio and outdoor picnic tables.
-Wedge at Foundation has a large indoor space, perfect for those less than ideal weather days, and is recognizable for its large graffiti murals.
+Wedge at Foundation has a large indoor space, perfect for those less-than-ideal weather days, and is recognizable for its large graffiti murals.
 Wedge Brewing beers are crafted and served at Wedge locations only.
-Their menus feature high-quality, small batch crafts.
-Both locations are pet-friendly, inside and out.
+Their menus feature high-quality, small-batch crafts.
+Both locations are pet-friendly, inside and out with green spaces.
 Bonus: rotating food truck schedule.

 Urban Orchard Cider Company: Named the #1 Best Place to Drink Cider in America, this craft cidery should be on everyone’s list to visit while in Asheville.
 They produce unique, Gluten-free ciders, many of which are seasonal and all made from apples grown in Hendersonville.
 Their two locations, downtown’s South Slope location and the West Asheville location are both pet-friendly.
 If cider isn’t your thing, they also serve wine and local beers (but really you should at least give them a chance to change your mind).

-Undoubtedly there’s plenty of places throughout Asheville to shop and many of those shops also welcome your pets.
-Mast General Store and Battery Park Book Exchange are popular shops in downtown that also welcome four-legged visitors.
+Undoubtedly there are plenty of places throughout Asheville to shop and many of those shops also welcome your pets.
+Mast General Store and Battery Park Book Exchange are popular shops downtown that also welcome four-legged visitors.
 They even keep treats on hand for pets that stop in.
 There are also several places to stop in that are solely for your pooch to enjoy:

 Off-Leash Dog Parks

-The French Broad River Park- features a large fenced-in area, right along the edge of the French Broad River.
+The French Broad River Dog Park- features a large fenced-in area right along the edge of the French Broad River with open green spaces.
 Fresh water and clean-up bags are available.

 Azalea Dog Park- located in East Asheville this dog park has two separate fenced areas, one for small dogs and one for large dogs.
 Fresh water is also available here.

-RiverWalk Park- small fenced in dog park in downtown Black Mountain, about 15 minutes from downtown Asheville.
+RiverWalk Park- a small fenced-in dog park in downtown Black Mountain, about 15 minutes from downtown Asheville.
 Great spot to let your pup run free for a bit after a walk along the Greenway in picturesque Black Mountain.